GulsahDuzgun/Javascript/12 - Advanced-DOM-Bankist/README.md

 > - DOM Traversing with children, childNodes, firstElementChild, lastElementChild, parentElement, parentNode, previousElementSibling, nextElementSibling properties and closest() method.
 > - _The Intersection Observer API ,_
+> - _How to implement lazy Loading strategy with The Intersection API in Javascript ,_
 >
 > #